Ankan-21/Medical_App/README.md

-user timestamp in all model
+use timestamp in all model